mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 it makes sense to create a ```virtualenv``` to contain the functionality cleanly.
 As ```user``` you just need :

 {% highlight bash %}
-virtualenv --system-site-packages gcloud-env
+#virtualenv --system-site-packages gcloud-env
-. gcloud-env/bin/activate
+#. gcloud-env/bin/activate
-pip install --upgrade pip
+#pip install --upgrade pip
-pip install gsutil
+#pip install gsutil
-pip install --upgrade google-auth-oauthlib
+#pip install --upgrade google-auth-oauthlib
 {% endhighlight %}

-Cbeck that the installation has worked :
+Check that the installation has worked :

 {% highlight bash %}
-gsutil version -l
+#gsutil version -l
 {% endhighlight %}